-A historic concert venue that is worth going just for the atmosphere, where the amphitheater is tucked into the scenic Hollywood Hills.
+A historic concert venue that is worth going to just for the atmosphere, where the amphitheater is tucked into the scenic Hollywood Hills.
 Concerts include live orchestras recreating popular movie soundtracks, mainstream artists as well as LA Philharmonic performances.
-One of the most popular shows is on the Fourth of July, which includes a firework spectacular timed to the music.
+One of the most popular shows is on the Fourth of July, which includes a firework spectacular timed to music.

 Spend a few hours relaxing in Koreatown, where you can get away from the bustle of the city, while still being in the middle of it.
 There are several different options, but I personally love the co-ed Wi Spa that has a heated common area, separate hot tubs (bathing suits are strictly forbidden), a cafe, and a rooftop lounge.
-Admission is $25 for 24 hours-yes you can technically sleep there.
+Admission is $25 for 24 hours and yes you can technically sleep there.

 The Getty Villa

 Located near Malibu, this art museum boast spectacular views of the Pacific Ocean, stunning architecture, and peaceful gardens.
 This is a great alternative to the larger Getty Center in the city if you are pressed for time.
 The museum focuses on ancient art from Rome, Greece and Etruria.
 Entrance is free, but you must purchase timed tickets ahead of time online.
 Parking is $15.

 One of the most unexpected sights in urban LA is these natural tar pits that date back to the Ice Age and are actively being excavated.
 You can view the bones that were trapped in the tar and are currently being researched by paleontologists.
 Stop by the Lake Pit to see a reenactment of a woolly mammoth being trapped in the tar.